Canada’s Semiconductor Symposium 2026

 12:00

-Luncheon Keynote — A Fulcrum for Economic Reinvention
+Luncheon Keynote — The Semiconductor Sector: A fulcrum for economic reinvention

 Economic reinvention is not only possible, it can catalyze prosperity.
 A senior representative from the Kingdom of the Netherlands — a jurisdiction with a strong semiconductor sector will describe the tremendous economic cascade generated by a vigorous semiconductor sector.
 And its economic / competitive impact on other domestic industries.